IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 ## Chart Details
 This chart includes:
 * A Storage Enabler for Containers server for running Kubernetes Dynamic Provisioner and FlexVolume.
-* A Storage Enabler for Containers database for storing the persistent data for the Enabler for Container server.
+* A Storage Enabler for Containers database for storing the persistent data for the Enabler for Container service.
 * A Kubernetes Dynamic Provisioner for creating storage volumes on-demand, using Kubernetes storage classes based on Spectrum Connect storage services or Spectrum Scale storage classes.
-* A Kubernetes FlexVolume DaemonSet for attaching and mounting storage volumes into a pod within a Kubernetes node.
+* A Kubernetes FlexVolume DaemonSet for attaching/detaching and mounting/unmounting storage volumes into a pod within a Kubernetes node.

 ## Prerequisites
-Before installing the Helm chart for Storage Enabler for Containers in conjuction with IBM Spectrum Connect and IBM block storage:
+Before installing the Helm chart for Storage Enabler for Containers in conjuction with IBM block storage:
 1. Install and configure IBM Spectrum Connect, according to the application requirements.
 2. Establish a proper communication link between Spectrum Connect and Kubernetes cluster.
 3. For each worker node: